th3y3ti/tahiti-wfms/playbooks/README.md

 ## Playbooks Repo
 This directory is for storing Threat Hunting playbooks.
 Threat Hunting playbooks are basically the recipes for conducting Threat Hunts.

-### Instructions for creating a new abstract
+### Instructions for creating a new playbook

-Open a new `abstract` issue and then create a new branch.
+Open a new `create playbook` issue and then create a new branch.
-In the new branch, copy the abstract template below, make a new abstract, paste, modify, change.
+In the new branch, copy the playbook template below, make a new playbook, paste the template into the new playbook and fill in the information.

-UUID's can be generated here (https://www.uuidgenerator.net/version4).
+**Note:** UUID's can be generated here (https://www.uuidgenerator.net/version4).

 ```
 ---